knightzf/review/README.md

    * union find
    * keep track of a set of elements with degree of 0, until the set is empty
+4. Think from end state and reverse to start state (e.g. remove -> add)